Getting Started with Panopto

 4. The file will now be saved to your browser's default save location.
 You can store your video on your computer, or upload it to your OneDrive as a backup.

-Moving a Video to a Different Folder
+Moving Videos to a Different Folder

 3. Click the Edit button under the Folder area: